AliHJMM/Swift-Track/README.md

 - track the status of incoming shipments and confirm deliveries

-- and as an Administrator:maintain the database, Track and perform CRUD operations **(using microsoft sql server)**
+- and as an Administrator: maintain the database, Track and perform CRUD operations **(using microsoft sql server)**

 ### ⚠️**To login as an admin use one of these three accounts:**⚠️